At Natures Images, we always select the right time and the right locations, working with the best wildlife photographers and guides in the business.

 Day 9: A reasonably early start as we shall be heading back to Minneapolis (about a 5-hour drive) for our afternoon/evening return flights back to the UK.
 Arrive back in the UK on Monday 22nd June

 What our customers say

 “The ‘Common Loons’ part of the trip exceeded my expectations.“

 “There were lots of opportunities to photograph the bears and lots of spring cubs.
 We didn’t expect to see so many bears so close up.“

 “To be able to photograph the Diver and Grebes with their newly born young was very special.“

-“Both Stan and Chris were great guides on the trip and their knowledge, skills and good humour made this a very enjoyable ‘holiday’.
-The fact I signed up for next year’s holiday whilst still on this year’s speaks volumes of how good the experience was for me.“
+“Both guides on the trip were great, and their knowledge, skills and good humour made this a very enjoyable ‘holiday’.
+The fact I signed up for next year’s holiday whilst still on this years speaks volumes of how good the experience was for me.“

-“Stan’s all round natural history knowledge of Minnesota is outstanding.“
+“Stan’s all-around natural history knowledge of Minnesota is outstanding.“